4Fingers Crispy Chicken: Products and stores

 The fast casual dining restaurant chain offers free-range fried chicken, baked burger buns and kimslaw (kimchi coleslaw) that's fermented onsite.
 The menu also features other Asian-inspired menu items including Asian rice boxes, salads and crispy seafood dishes.
 Restaurant outlets in Singapore, Malaysia and Indonesia have also been Halal certified.
 Their core products is based on their signature sauces – made from a base of naturally fermented soy sauces with no added preservations or flavorings.
 The sauces are hand-brushed onto each and every piece of chicken that is served to customers, and this artisan preparation method is followed through at all stores in all countries.

 The interior design of the chain outlets features graffiti-marked walls and directional signs influenced by New York City's grunge street style and subway signs.
-Singapore's urban rebel visual artist Samantha Lo was specially commissioned to paint the exterior walls of its store in Bourke Street, Melbourne with graffiti inspired by Singapore's traditional tile patterns and modern icons.
+Singapore's urban rebel visual artist Samantha Lo was specially commissioned to paint the exterior walls of its store in Melbourne, Australia, with graffiti inspired by Singapore's traditional tile patterns and modern icons.